3 DAYS FROM $999

 Enjoy a day at leisure to relax and enjoy your ship’s resort amenities.
 Perhaps you’ll join a morning yoga class, read on your balcony, or catnap on the sun deck.
 Later you can join friends for cocktails in the multi-level lounge, browse the boutique, or attend a lecture by a local historian.
 Later in the day your Cruise Director will present a port talk.

-Cultural Discovery: Learn about the transformation of Vietnam when an expert historian presents a lecture on Vietnam, Past & Present.
+Then, learn about the transformation of Vietnam when an expert historian presents a lecture on Vietnam, Past & Present.

 Nha Trang countryside tour or a day at the beach